Cozily wedged between NYC and Boston, Connecticut is ideal for an easy getaway this summer.

 Throughout its changing galleries and exhibits.
 It is an accredited museum by the American Alliance of Museums, which is apparently no easy feat.
 This accomplishment speaks to the unique nature of the Bruce Museum collection.
 It is known for pushing the boundaries of museum traditions.
-Since its founding, it helps visitors develop an appreciation for natural science, history, and the arts.
+Since its founding as one of the premier museums in Greenwich, CT, it helps visitors develop an appreciation for natural science, history, and the arts.

 This gallery offers original artwork for sale created by both established, and emerging artists.
 Exhibitions at this downtown Greenwich institution are free and change every six weeks.

 Home to contemporary art, this gallery in Greenwich specializes in the work of established and mid-career artists.
 With selection of:

 - Original paintings